MingxiaGuo/English/docs/EF/General-English/5-5_Movies.md

 #### d) Final Task: Talking about a movie you recently saw

+你在派对上遇到一位女士，开始和她聊电影。

 ```
+ A: I just saw that Ryan Gosling movie
+ B: Which one?
+ A: oh, I can't remember the name, you know , the one where he's a police officer
+ B: Is it an action movie?
+ A: yeah, action and thriller, oh, that's right,  Gangster Squad, I thought it was awful
+ B: You thought it was awful?
+That's too bad.
+ A: Yeah, too many people died in it
+ B: Do you usually like action movies?
+ A: Yeah , i do, and I really like horror movie too, how about you
+ B: I like _____.
+ A: what's the last move you saw
+ B: I saw _____.
+ A: What did you think about it
+ B: I thought _____.
 ```

 ### 5-5-2 Describing your favorite movie

+<video class="ets-vp " width="640" height="360" playsinline="playsinline" poster="https://cns2.ef-cdn.com/Juno/12/84/77/v/128477/MOB_5.5.2.1.1.jpg" preload="none" src="https://cns2.ef-cdn.com/Juno/15/66/9/v/15669/4.1%20Scene%202.mp4" style="text-size-adjust: auto !important; user-select: auto;"></video>

 ```
 A: I don't agree.
 You know?
 I think a soundtrack is very important to a movie.
 Soundtracks aren't boring.
 Ok, I agree that not all soundtracks are great.
 But movies like 'Jaws' and 'Superman' and 'Indiana Jones' have some of the best action movie soundtracks of all time.